Street children in India: Relationships and coping

 The street children in India are especially vulnerable among low-income children because they do not have the support structures that other children normally have, namely families and the psychological and monetary support they offer.
 Thus, street children adopt strategies to cope with the harsh realities of their lives.
 For many, these strategies include developing a tough exterior and strong independence to hide their vulnerability.
 They live in survival-mode, constantly having to be aware of their surroundings and fight for their safety.
-These circumstances lead children to engage in behaviors that children in families typically do not, such as creating a new identity, using aggression frequently, and valuing relationships based on what can be gained from them.
+These circumstances lead children to engage in behaviours that children in families typically do not, such as creating a new identity, using aggression frequently, and valuing relationships based on what can be gained from them.

 While the majority of street children in India have been found to use positive coping mechanisms to deal with the stress of their lives, some choose maladaptive strategies, such as drinking alcohol, using drugs, and visiting prostitutes.
 When questioned about their substance use, many street children in Bombay reported that the cause was frustration concerning living on the street or conflicts in their family which caused them to leave home.

-Fortunately, street children are not entirely on their own.
+Street children are not entirely on their own.
 Many form groups with other street children to protect themselves.
-These groups normally have a leader and specific territory; unfortunately, though these groups bring safety to most, younger children are sometimes used by the leader to steal or do other illegal activities.
+These groups normally have a leader and specific territory; though these groups bring safety to most, younger children are sometimes used by the leader to steal or do other illegal activities.
 Street children in Bombay report relying on their friends for help when they are sick, money when they run out, and information about work when they need a job.
 Street children spend much of their free time with their friends, often going with them to the movies.

-Among the most important deprivations faced by street children is the lack of a protective and guiding adult, but some street children manage to find individuals to fulfill this role.
+Among the most important deprivations faced by street children is the lack of a protective and guiding adult, but some street children manage to find individuals to fulfil this role.
 Though most live on their own or with friends, some street children form connections with families that live on the streets or in slums and see these families as their substitute families.
 Many of these children find a "mother-figure" that cares for them when they are ill and is interested in their well-being.